 Firstly, NeoPlace targets a very particular part of the market that is exponentially growing with already 25 million users, according to Statista.
 Adding the unbanked to that mix, and one can see that there is a sizable target market who either has assets that they cannot use for day-to-day transactions or is completely not catered to by the existing e-commerce solutions.

-Instinctively, we asked Amine Chabbi why NeoPlace chose the blockchain technology to build the NeoPlace platform and protocol upon instead of a centralized network.
+Instinctively, we asked the CEO why NeoPlace chose the blockchain technology to build the NeoPlace platform and protocol upon instead of a centralized network.
 The answer awaiting was simple yet right on target: “(…) I was looking at blockchain technology at the beginning of 2017 saying: this is the best system for high integrity data I’ve ever seen, and I come from Aircraft systems”.
-His admiration for Blockchain – which we, obviously, reciprocate- is very well founded.
-Blockchain grants, by definition, the chance to have a decentralized system which within itself has benefits but offers, in extension, – as previously mentioned- unparalleled technical robustness in terms of security, traceability, and transparency of each transaction made.
+His admiration for Blockchain – which we, obviously, reciprocate- is very well-founded.
+Blockchain grants, by definition, the chance to have a decentralized system that within itself has benefits but offers, in extension, – as previously mentioned- unparalleled technical robustness in terms of security, traceability, and transparency of each transaction made.
 Moreover, NeoPlace is using blockchain as an incentive through its token (NPT) which is registered and can be collected as a reward for activism and purchases in the ecosystem.

 What is next for NeoPlace?